Ty-Fitz/40gamers/README.md

 *in progress*

-You remember when 40rmie LX came out and you said "I don't need that, I have my 60+ percent boards to use for gaming."
+I remember when 40rmie LX came out and I said "I don't need that, I have my 60+ percent boards to use for gaming."
 That was a mistake.

 I used the dimensions from Jake @ P3DStore's acrylic case to make the top case cutouts.
 I originally made this as close to LX as I could, then have simplified it for easier printing.
 I would suggest printing the top face down with a textured print bed.